3d0c/sample-api/README.md

 ### Prerequisites

-You have ready to use PostgreSQL installed.
+You have to had ready to use PostgreSQL installed.
 Now create sample database:

 ```sql
 CREATE DATABASE sampleapi;